Jiddu Krishnamurti: Death of Nitya

-Break with the past
+Break with the Theosophical Society

-Over the next few years, Krishnamurti's new vision and consciousness continued to develop.
-New concepts appeared in his talks, discussions, and correspondence, together with an evolving vocabulary that was progressively free of Theosophical terminology.
+Over the next few years, Krishnamurti's self-awareness and alienation from the Theosophical worldview continued to develop.
+He lost his faith in 'The Masters', and new concepts appeared in his talks, discussions, and correspondence, together with an evolving vocabulary that was progressively free of Theosophical terminology.
 His new direction reached a climax in 1929, when he rebuffed attempts by Leadbeater and Besant to continue with the Order of the Star.

 Krishnamurti dissolved the Order during the annual Star Camp at Ommen, the Netherlands, on 3 August 1929.
-He stated that he had made his decision after "careful consideration" during the previous two years, and that:
+He stated that he had made his decision after "careful consideration" during the previous two years, and turned against the Theosophical Society's elaborate worldview of spiritual progress, stating that:

 Following the dissolution, prominent Theosophists turned against Krishnamurti, including Leadbeater who is said to have stated, "the Coming had gone wrong."
 Krishnamurti had denounced all organised belief, the notion of gurus, and the whole teacher-follower relationship, vowing instead to work on setting people "absolutely, unconditionally free."
-There is no record of his explicitly denying he was the World Teacher; whenever he was asked to clarify his position he either asserted that the matter was irrelevant or gave answers that, as he stated, were "purposely vague."
+There is no record of his explicitly denying he was the World Teacher; whenever he was asked to clarify his position he either asserted that the matter was irrelevant, or gave answers that, as he stated, were "purposely vague".

 In hind-sight it can be seen that the ongoing changes in his outlook had begun before the dissolution of the Order of the Star.
 The subtlety of the new distinctions on the World Teacher issue was lost on many of his admirers, who were already bewildered or distraught because of the changes in Krishnamurti's outlook, vocabulary and pronouncements–among them Besant and Mary Lutyens' mother Emily, who had a very close relationship with him.
 He soon disassociated himself from the Theosophical Society and its teachings and practices, yet he remained on cordial terms with some of its members and ex-members throughout his life.

-Krishnamurti often referred to the totality of his work as the teachings and not as my teachings.

 Krishnamurti resigned from the various trusts and other organisations that were affiliated with the defunct Order of the Star, including the Theosophical Society.
 He returned the money and properties donated to the Order, among them a castle in the Netherlands and 5000 acre of land, to their donors.